Introduction

 Why a command launcher?

-At Criteo, we have many teams who provides command line applications for developers.
+At Criteo, we have many teams who provide command line applications for developers.
 These CLI providers repeatly handle the same features and functionalities for their CLI apps, such as auto-completion, credential management, release, delivery, monitoring, etc.

 To improve both developer and CLI provider’s experience, we developed a command launcher to solve the above issues.
 It has built-in features like auto-completion, credential management, progressive roll-out, and monitoring, so that the CLI app provider can focus on the functionality of their CLI app.
 Developers only need to download the command launcher to access all these CLI apps.
 The command launcher will keep their CLI application up-to-date.
 The dropin feature allows developers to integrate their own scripts/tools into command launcher and share with others.
-These scripts and tools can also benefits from built-in features like auto-completion, and monitoring.
+These scripts and tools can also benefit from built-in features like auto-completion and monitoring.

 How it works?